rleonard21/hpa-fcu/README.md

 between the handling of the trigger ISR and the timer ISR, a flag is set to indicate that the firing sequence is being handled.
-This flag prevents the system from handling any additional trigger pulls while the firing sequence is happening, which prevents problems such as a mistimed solenoid release.
+This flag prevents the system from handling any additional trigger pulls while the firing sequence is happening.

 #### Programming Switches and Delay
 The programming